Returning to work safely following COVID-19 closures

 - Develop, consult on, communicate and implement workplace changes or policies.

 - Send out a pre-return to work form to employees at least 3 days before their return to work.
 The form will ask employees to confirm they have not had symptoms of COVID-19 in the past 14 days, have not been diagnosed or suspected of COVID-19 in the past 14 days, have not been in close contact with someone confirmed or suspected of COVID-19 in the past 14 days and are not self-isolating or cocooning.
 You can get a return to work form template from the HSA website.
 Note: Employers should not directly receive any test results from the HSE.
-Rather, the results should be provided to the person tested, who should then pass on the outcome to his or her employer.
+Rather, the results should be provided to the person tested, who should then pass on the outcome to their employer.
 Employers should not keep the form after the employee has returned to the workplace.

 - Provide COVID-19 induction training for all staff.